ykk136/klogg/BUILD.md

 Klogg uses Hyperscan regular expressions library which requires CPU with SSSE3 support, ragel and boost headers.
 Klogg can be built with only Qt reqular expressions backend by passing `-DKLOGG_USE_HYPERSCAN=OFF` to cmake.

+Klogg can use custom memory allocator.
+By default it uses TBB memory allocator for Windows, mimalloc on Linux and default system allocator on MacOS.
+Memory allocator override can be turned off by passing `-DKLOGG_OVERRIDE_MALLOC`.
+If you want to use TBB allocator on Linux then pass
+`-DKLOGG_USE_MIMALLOC=OFF`.

 ### Building on Linux